Anterior Cervical Discectomy & Fusion (ACDF)

 What happens after surgery?

 You will awaken in the postoperative recovery area, called the PACU.
 Blood pressure, heart rate, and respiration will be monitored.
 Any pain will be addressed.
 Once awake, you will be moved to a regular room where you’ll increase your activity level (sitting in a chair, walking).
 Patients who have had bone graft taken from their hip may feel more discomfort in their hip than neck incision.
 Most patients having a 1 or 2 level ACDF are sent home the same day.
-However, if medical complications such as difficulty breathing or unstable blood pressure develop, you may need to stay overnight.
-You will be given written instructions to follow when you go home.
+However, if you have difficulty breathing or unstable blood pressure, you may need to stay overnight.

 - After surgery, pain is managed with narcotic medication.
 Because narcotic pain pills are addictive, they are used for a limited period (2 to 4 weeks).
 As their regular use can cause